Academic Catalog

 Students who once again meet the SAP requirements at the end of the warning semester will automatically be removed from warning status.

-If the student had an extenuating circumstance that negatively impacted his/her academic performance, the student is advised he/she should appeal the suspension status.
+Students who do not meet SAP requirements at the end of the warning semester will be placed on Financial Aid Disqualification.
+If the student had an extenuating circumstance that negatively impacted his/her academic performance, the student is advised he/she should appeal the disqualification.

-Financial aid suspension means the student has lost eligibility for federal student aid until: he/she completes one term at SBC in which all SAP requirements are met, or he/she has successfully appealed the financial aid disqualification status.
-If the appeal is approved, the student will be placed on Financial Aid Probation and/ or Financial Aid Probation with an academic success plan.
+he/she completes one term at SBC in which all SAP requirements are met, or he/she has successfully appealed the financial aid disqualification status.
+If the appeal is successful, the student will be placed on Financial Aid Probation and/or Financial Aid Probation on an academic plan.

-Note: Financial aid suspension is not the same as academic suspension.
+Note: Financial aid disqualification is not the same as academic suspension.
 If the student did not have an extenuating circumstance or does not wish to file an appeal, he/she may attend SBC at his/her own expense (unless suspended academically by SBC).
-If a student is on Financial Aid Probation and s/he does not meet SAP requirements at the end of that term, the student may file another appeal if there is another extenuating circumstance that prevented her/him from meeting the SAP requirements in the term, and the extenuating circumstance is different than the previous circumstance in which the appeal was approved.
+If a student is on Financial Aid Probation and s/he does not meet SAP requirements at the end of that term, the student may file another appeal IF there is another extenuating circumstance that prevented her/him from meeting the SAP requirements in the term, and the extenuating circumstance is different than the previous circumstance in which the appeal was approved.

 How can my financial aid be reinstated?

 • If a student files an appeal for extenuating circumstances, he/she may be reinstated if the appeal is successful and the student is placed on financial aid probation.
-A student may be placed on financial aid probation with or without an academic success plan.
+A student may be placed on financial aid probation with or without an academic plan.

 • If the student had an extenuating circumstance that negatively impacted his/her academic performance i.e. documented medical problems (personal injury or illness/hospitalization of the student), impaired emotional health, family difficulties (divorce, death or illness of a family member); youthful indiscretion, job conflict, extreme financial hardship, or other circumstances beyond the student’s control);

-• If the student who was on warning remains disqualified following the successful completion of a semester, she/he may submit an appeal based on academic success and demonstrated ability to be successful in future semesters [example: student passed at least 6 credit hours in the semester and earned a 2.00 semester gpa].
+• If the student who was on WARNING remains disqualified following the successful completion of a semester, she/he may submit an appeal based on academic success and demonstrated ability to be successful in future semesters [example: student passed at least 6 credit hours in the semester and earned a 2.00 semester gpa].

 A student on financial aid disqualification may complete an appeal form and submit all requested documents to the SBC Financial Aid Office.
-The student must indicate the reason why SAP standards were not achieved and what has changed that will allow the student to complete successfully.
+The student shall indicate the reason why SAP standards were not achieved and what has changed that will allow the student to complete successfully.
 Students will be notified in writing of the decision of the Financial Aid Appeal Committee within 30 days of filing their appeal.
 The Financial Aid Appeal Committee shall consist of the Financial Aid Director, the Academic Counselor, and the Financial Literacy/Scholarship Coordinator.
 The notification may include information outlining the student’s responsibilities in attempting to regain eligibility for federal financial aid at SBC and will include, at the least, notification of one of the following status categories:

 • Denied: The student’s appeal may be denied due to insufficient documentation or incomplete information on the appeal form.
 Student will not be eligible for federal financial aid.

-• Probation: The student may be placed on financial aid probation for one term if it is determined she/he can meet SAP standards (2.00 term and cumulative GPA, maximum time frame, or 66.667% credits completed) at the end of the probation term.
+• Probation: The student may be placed on financial aid probation for one term if it is determined she/he can meet SAP standards (2.00 cumulative GPA, maximum time frame, or 66.667% credits completed) at the end of the probation term.
 A student who is placed on financial aid probation will continue to qualify for federal financial aid if she/he meets all other federal financial aid requirements; or

 Return of Title IV Funds (Federal Financial Aid) Policy